 It provides guidelines about what to eat, how to eat when to eat and how much to eat.

-According to Ayurveda, every person has three vital energies in the bodies namely, Vata, Pitta, and Kapha.
+According to Ayurveda, every person has three vital energies or doshas in the bodies namely, Vata, Pitta, and Kapha.

 Due to mental and physical stress, these energies go out of balance and a particular food system is prescribed to get the balance back in the body.